terminal-start/Passify/README.md

 ## Feedback

 We welcome any feedback or suggestions for improving Passify.
-Feel free to open an issue or pull request on GitHub.
+Feel free to join the [Discord](https://discord.gg/EHHAe83E68)

 ## License